 Precocious Puberty after Cancer Treatment

-Children treated for cancer may develop problems as a result of damage to the complex system of glands known as the endocrine system.
+Some people who were treated for cancer during childhood may develop endocrine (hormone) problems as a result of changes in the function of a complex system of glands known as the endocrine system.

 What is the endocrine system?